supernomad/quantum/README.md

 - Darwin

 ## Development
 Currently `quantum` development is entirely in go and utilizes a few BASH scripts to facilitate builds and setup.
-Development has been mostly done on ubuntu server 14.04, however any recent linux distribution with the following dependancies should be sufficent to develop or run `quantum`.
+Development has been mostly done on ubuntu server 14.04, however any recent linux distribution with the following dependencies should be sufficient to develop or run `quantum`.

-#### Development Dependancies
+#### Development Dependencies
 - bash
 - tun kernel module must be enabled
   - please see your distributions information on how to enable it.